MattEding/matteding.github.io/_posts/__04-23-19-sparse-matrices.md

 Adjacent pairs of index pointers determine two things.
 First, their position in the pointer array is the row number.
-Second, these values represent the [start:stop] slice of the indices array.
-Their difference is the NNZ elements in each row.
+Second, these values represent the [start:stop] slice of the indices array, and their difference is the NNZ elements in each row.
 Using the pointers, look up the indices to determine the column for each element in the data.
 CSC works exactly the same but has column based index pointers and row indices instead.